Lex71/rmt.api/README.md

 - customer name
 - customer phone

-A new reservation for such table(s) is now stored into database, with status "confirmed".
+A new reservation for such table(s) is now stored into database, with status "CONFIRMED".

 #### 1.2.
 By Web App